-- Out of the 16 cumulative confirmed cases, 7 recovered, and have been discharged, after testing negative for COVID-19 at 48 hours interval. - The other 9 confirmed cases are in stable condition and all are asymptomatic. - Conversion of casualty department at Windhoek Central Hospital (WCH) into a highly infectious referral ICU is nearing completion. - A 12-bed Isolation Unit has been constructed at WCH, awaiting installation of oxygen equipment - Rhino Garments' building renovation to be repurposed as an isolation facility. - o The memorandum of understanding between MoHSS and private hospitals are being prepared on the renovation and operation of the facility. - Katutura State Hospital (KSH) TB ward being re-purposed into a COVID-19 ward. - Four Private hospitals in Windhoek (Mediclinic, Lady Pohamba, Rhino Park, and Roman Catholic private hospital) have been designated as the private hospitals for the response of COVID-19 with a combined total of 8 ICU beds and 32 beds for moderate to severe cases. - COVID-19 patients with health insurance cover are eligible to access care in any of the 4 designated facilities - Training of health care workers (from wards and from private facilities) on case management and IPC is conducted daily at WCH, KSH, and Robert Mugabe Clinic. - Forty (40) medical graduates were trained on IPC, surveillance and specimen collection. - o They will be deployed on 24 April 2020 to Case Management and Surveillance teams. - o Fifteen (15) of the medical graduates are still in the regions and need to be trained. - Health Facility readiness visit to the regions being planned. - Bi-weekly ZOOM training sessions for Health Care Workers is ongoing.
+- Out of the 16 cumulative confirmed cases, 7 recovered, and have been discharged, after testing negative for COVID-19 at 48 hours' interval. - The other 9 confirmed cases are in stable condition and all are asymptomatic. - Conversion of casualty department at Windhoek Central Hospital (WCH) into a highly infectious referral ICU is nearing completion. - A 12-bed Isolation Unit has been constructed at WCH, awaiting installation of oxygen equipment - Rhino Garments' building renovation to be repurposed as an isolation facility. - The memorandum of understanding between MoHSS and private hospitals are being prepared on the renovation and operation of the facility. - Katutura State Hospital (KSH) TB ward being re-purposed into a COVID-19 ward. - Four Private hospitals in Windhoek (Mediclinic, Lady Pohamba, Rhino Park, and Roman Catholic private hospital) have been designated as the private hospitals for the response of COVID-19 with a combined total of 8 ICU beds and 32 beds for moderate to severe cases. - COVID-19 patients with health insurance cover are eligible to access care in any of the 4 designated facilities - Training of health care workers (from wards and from private facilities) on case management and IPC is conducted daily at WCH, KSH, and Robert Mugabe Clinic. - Forty (40) medical graduates were trained on IPC, surveillance and specimen collection. - Were deployed on 24 April 2020 to Case Management and Surveillance teams. - Health Facility readiness visit to the regions being planned. - · Bi-weekly ZOOM training sessions for Health Care Workers is ongoing.